AhmadMHawwash/forge/goals/code-review.md

 # CODE REVIEW

-Systematically review code to improve quality, share knowledge, and catch issues before they reach production.
+Systematically review code using a two-phase workflow: Planning Phase (understand and analyze) followed by Execution Phase (provide feedback and verify).

-## REVIEW APPROACH
+## TWO-PHASE WORKFLOW

+### 📋 PHASE 1: PLANNING (Analysis)
+**Purpose:** Understand the code, identify issues, and prepare comprehensive feedback.

 ### WHAT TO FOCUS ON